 Maybe this is your first time dealing with high levels of radon or perhaps you just want to learn more about the radon mitigation process.
-Don’t be alarmed by the devices and tools used for radon mitigation; here’s what each of them do.
+Don’t be alarmed by the devices and tools used for radon mitigation; we will explain what each of them do in detail.
 There are two different methods Radon Crew uses.

 Radon Crew mostly uses this method.
 First, a PVC pipe will be inserted through the concrete floor.
 This pipe will go into the soil beneath your home.
 After analyzing the type of soil, we will choose a fan to put in the piping.
 The type of fan depends on what will produce the correct vacuum effect.
 The portion of the piping containing the fan will be outside of your home.
 The suction pipe and fan are in place to push up the radon gases up.
 Once radon gases are above the roofline of your home, they can harmlessly dissipate into the air.